Skip to Content

 Background and Goals

-Since 2006, high concentrations of bacteria, which are found in both human and animal waste, have been observed in the creek.
-The presence of these bacteria may indicate a health risk to people who swim or wade in the bayou—activities referred to as “contact recreation” in the Texas Surface Water Quality Standards.
+Since 2006, high concentrations of bacteria, which are found in both human and animal waste, have been observed in the Tres Palacios Creek.
+The presence of these bacteria may indicate a health risk to people who swim or wade in the bayou — activities referred to as “contact recreation” in the Texas Surface Water Quality Standards.

 The goal of this project is to improve water quality in order to protect recreational uses.
-Toward that goal, TCEQ has developed a total maximum daily load (TMDL) and worked with stakeholders to develop an implementation plan (I-Plan) to reduce bacteria in Tres Palacios Creek.
-Stakeholders also developed a Watershed Protection Plan (WPP).
+Stakeholders have also developed a Watershed Protection Plan (WPP) towards this goal.

 Get Involved